-Social anxiety disorder is an overwhelming fear of social situations.
+Social anxiety is an overwhelming fear of social situations.
 It can be long-lasting.

 It usually starts during the teenage years.
 For some, it gets better as they get older.
-For many, it does not go away on its own.
+For many, it does not go away without treatment.

 It can be very distressing and have a big impact on your life.
 But there are ways to help you deal with it.